spak2005/facebook_offline/README.md

 # facebook_offline
-A static clone of the Facebook mobile homepage, developed with React Native
+A static clone of the Facebook mobile homepage, developed with React Native.